8ta4/blog/drafts/Seeking a Pronunciation Grader That Allows Any Word, No Typing Required.md

 - Heteronym Support: Counts it right if I'm close to any of the acceptable ways to say it

-I've tried a couple things so far, but they didn't quite do the trick:
+I've tried a couple of things so far, but they didn't quite do the trick:

 - [Elsa Speak](https://elsaspeak.com): Makes me use a fixed lesson plan without letting me choose words